Anyone with an entrepreneurial mindset and a concept can apply.

 A graduate student or postdoctoral researcher who leads the team and is committed to commercialization.

 An industry expert with business/entrepreneurial experience who is independent from the technology development and team.

 We are open to faculty and student teams based out of any higher education or research institution in the Great Plains.
-The Great Plains Regional Hub currently comprises of North Dakota, South Dakota, Nebraska, and Wyoming.
+The Great Plains Regional Hub currently comprises of North Dakota, South Dakota, Nebraska, Wyoming, and Montana.